koddr/go-email-sender/README.md

 // Create a new SMTP sender instance with your auth params. sender := NewEmailSender("mail@test.com", "secret", "smtp.test.com", 25)

-// Send the email with HTML template. if err := sender.SendHTMLEmail(
+// Send the email with a plain text. if err := sender.SendPlainEmail(
     "my/templates/welcome.html",  // path to the HTML template []string{"mail@example.com"}, // slice of the emails to send "It's a test email!",         // subject of the email